Mission of Capstone

 - Second Semester of Tenth Grade: Bi-weekly, student-led discussions in each cohort; planning for March cohort trips.

-- Summer of Eleventh Grade: Each Candidate works to complete a draft of her completed Research Focus (a paper or project).
+- Summer of Eleventh Grade: Each Candidate works to complete a draft of her Research Focus.

 - Fall of Twelfth Grade: No work on Capstone as the focus is on the college process—though a student’s Capstone Experience certainly could serve to highlight college applications.